...

 First Date Tragedy

-Intoxication manslaughter is a criminal offense defined in the Texas Penal Code Section 49.08.
-It is a form of manslaughter that occurs when a person operates a motor vehicle in a public place while being intoxicated and causes the death of another person.
-Under the Texas Penal Code, a person is considered intoxicated if they have lost the normal use of their mental or physical faculties due to the consumption of drugs or alcohol, or if they have a blood alcohol concentration also known as (BAC) of 0.08 or higher.
+A first date tragedy can unfold in an instant when poor decisions meet devastating consequences, as seen in cases of intoxication manslaughter under Texas law.
+Defined in Texas Penal Code Section 49.08, intoxication manslaughter occurs when a person, while under the influence of drugs or alcohol, operates a motor vehicle in a public place and causes the death of another individual.
+Texas law considers a person legally intoxicated if they lose the normal use of their mental or physical faculties due to substances or have a blood alcohol concentration (BAC) of 0.08 or higher.
+This serious offense carries severe penalties and lifelong consequences, turning what should be a memorable evening into a heartbreaking first date tragedy.

-The Crash
+The Crash That Changed Lives

-A Date That Ended With Tragedy
+A Date That Turned Tragic

 How Much Alcohol Is Too Much?